palm86/hex_flora/priv/specimens/ornithogalum_dubium.md

 ### Distribution in the Hex

-Stony clay flats and slopes.
+Stony clay flats and slopes of De Doorns Renosterveld Karoo.

 ### References